 We call functions that take their arguments one at a time curried, in honor of Haskell Curry, a mathematician who explored the idea.
 (An entire functional programming language, Haskell, was also named in his honor.)

-The idea is so simple that we have already done it, even before we gave it a name. body-mass-index-at curries body-mass-index:
+The idea is so simple that we have already done it, even before we gave it a name. add curries +:

 Some programming languages, including Haskell, support currying as a primitive feature of every function.
 In Haskell, for instance:

 f x y = x + y -- a function that adds x to y (f 1) -- a function that takes y as an arg and adds 1